haukot/dead-eye-jump/README.md

 (defcustom dead-eye-jump-repeats 3
   "Number of times to repeat the jump."
   :type 'integer)

+(defcustom dead-eye-jump-columns 4
+  "Number of columns to divide the frame into."
+  :type 'integer)

+(defcustom dead-eye-jump-rows 4
+  "Number of rows to divide the frame into."
+  :type 'integer)

+(defcustom dead-eye-jump-background t
+  "When non-nil, a gray background will be added during the selection."
+  :type 'boolean)

 (defvar dead-eye-jump--overlays-lead nil
   "Hold overlays for leading chars.")